nschonni/healthvault-docs/healthvault/concepts/data/thing-types.md

 <tr class="even">
 <td><p>Downversioned</p></td>
 <td><p>0x2</p></td>
 <td><p>When a type has been versioned, and the requesting application supports only an older version, HealthVault automatically transforms the data to the version supported by the application before returning it.
 When this happens the <span class="parameter">down-versioned</span> flag is set, to let the application know that some alteration to the data occurred and that the application might not be able to update the instance.
-For more information, see <a href="thing-type-versioning" id="PageContent_14093_3">Thing Type Versioning</a>.</p></td>
+For more information, see <a href="thing-type-versioning.md" id="PageContent_14093_3">Thing Type Versioning</a>.</p></td>
 </tr>
 <tr class="odd">
 <td><p>Upversioned</p></td>
 <td><p>0x4</p></td>
 <td><p>When a type has been versioned and the requesting application supports only the newer version, HealthVault automatically transforms the data to the version supported by the application before returning it.
-When this happens, the <span class="parameter">up-versioned</span> flag is set, to let the application know that some alteration to the data occurred and that the application might not be able to update the instance. <span style="TEXT-ALIGN: center">For more information, see </span><a href="thing-type-versioning" id="PageContent_14093_4">Thing Type Versioning</a><span style="TEXT-ALIGN: center">.</span></p></td>
+When this happens, the <span class="parameter">up-versioned</span> flag is set, to let the application know that some alteration to the data occurred and that the application might not be able to update the instance. <span style="TEXT-ALIGN: center">For more information, see </span><a href="thing-type-versioning.md" id="PageContent_14093_4">Thing Type Versioning</a><span style="TEXT-ALIGN: center">.</span></p></td>
 </tr>
 <tr class="even">
 <td><p>HiddenFromEPrep</p></td>